johnwlockwood/karl_data/docs/source/example.rst

     :show-inheritance:

-:mod:`consume_many_csv_files` Module
+:mod:`merge_small_csv_files` Module
 -------------------------------------------

-Consume the items of a directory of csv files as if they were one file.
+Merge a number of homogeneous small csv files on a key.
+    Small means they all together fit in your computer's memory.

-.. automodule:: consume_many_csv_files
+.. automodule:: merge_small_csv_files
     :members:
     :undoc-members:
     :show-inheritance: